lawrence-forooghian/dotfiles/additional_steps.md

 ## Setup of other software

+- 1Password for Safari — install from App Store
-- Log in to Bitwarden
+- Log in to 1Password
 - Add email accounts
 - Install and set up Backblaze
 - Install Logitech Options (to get battery level of keyboard)